Diana Hamilton (musician): Career

 At an early age of 13, Diana was a backing vocalist for Francis Agyei.
 She released her debut album in 2007 titled, "Ɔsoro bɛkasa" and this album enjoyed some good airplay which brought her into the limelight.
 Her second album "Ensi wo yie", released in 2010, gained her prominence in the Ghanaian Gospel Music Industry.
 She was one of the headline artistes for the 2019 Harvest Praise which happened at the Fantasy Dome in Accra.
 1615 media manages her music career.
 In May 2021, she was unveiled together with Kofi Kinaata as the Brand Ambassadors of Enterprise Life.
 She is also the brand ambassador for Awake Mineral Water and Property Electronics.
 She is an advocate for ‘healthy lifestyles”.
 She opened the second day of the 2021 VGMA music awards night with her performance.

 Personal life

-Beginning her early life stages in Kumasi, Ghana she developed a profound interest in music and exhibited great potentials to becoming a gospel music which has led to celebrated journey in her music career.
-She is married to Dr. Joseph Hamilton and have been blessed with twins.
+She began her early life stages in Kumasi, Ghana, and is now married to Dr. Joseph Hamilton.
+The couple has twin children.
 Diana Hamilton enjoys cooking and designs her own fashion.

 On Saturday, February 4, 2017, she launched the Diana Hamilton Foundation, a charitable organization to help provide for the needs of the underprivileged in society.